Iceland Luxe Wellness & Wilderness in the Spring

 Trust us, once you check into ION Adventure Hotel, you won’t want to leave!

-We will enjoy a group dinner at the hotel’s Silfra Restaurant and will then be invited to watch the sky from the Northern Lights Observatory.
+We will enjoy a group dinner at the hotel’s Silfra Restaurant and during our October trip, will then be invited to watch the sky from the Northern Lights Observatory (chance of the Northern Lights is only possible on our October departures).

-Inclusions: Breakfast at the hotel, morning yoga class, transportation, English speaking driver and guide-host, dinner at Adventure Ion Hotel.
+Inclusions: Breakfast at the hotel, morning yoga class, access to the hotel’s wellness area, transportation, all the stops in the itinerary, dinner at Adventure Ion Hotel.

 Overnight at ION Adventure Hotel